 - Identify factors associated with greater likelihood for employment, life satisfaction, and independent living for long-term survivors of pediatric onset spinal cord injuries.

-- Demonstrate performance skills of functional mobility and mat skills, basic wheelchair skills,KAFO training, EMST and respiratory training, or FES training in persons with a spinal cord injury.
+- Review performance skills in the assessment of shoulder management and seating and positioning considerations in persons with a spinal cord injury.

 - Discuss clinical assessment and reasoning of ISNCSCI evaluation and scoring importance in diagnosis and prognosis in patients with SCI.

-SUCCESSFUL COMPLETION: Participants will complete 2.5 hours of self-study activities in advance of this three-day course.
-These self-study activities for the SCI/D course will consist of webinars, readings and exercises that provide a foundation for the in-person labs and workshops.
-In order to receive contact hours, daily sign in and completion of an on-line evaluation are required.
+Participants will complete 4.5 hours of self-study activities in advance of this three-day course.
+These self-study activities for the SCI/D course will consist of live online content, readings and exercises that provide a foundation for the online interactive sessions.
+Participants must sign in and complete on-line evaluation for full course credit.

 The Shirley Ryan AbilityLab is recognized by the New York State Education Department's State Board for Physical Therapy as an approved provider of physical therapy and physical therapist assistant continuing education.
-This three-day course has been approved for 19.50 Contact Hours (2.5-3.5 hours for pre-work & 16-17 hours live).
+This three-day course has been approved for 20.50 Contact Hours (4.5 hours pre-work & 16 hours live).

-This course is offered for up to 1.05 ASHA CEUs (Intermediate level, Professional area).
+This course is offered for up to 1.05 ASHA CEUs (0.15 pre-work and 0.9 live course) (Intermediate level, Professional area).